plasne/netbricks/docs/Config.md

 # Configuration Management

+If you are trying to implement Netbricks configuration management via an AI agent, there is documentation available in the [Config-for-AI.md](./Config-for-AI.md) doc.

 ## Why?

 I have a number of tenants I believe all configuration management solutions should have.
 I have tried to implement them in a way that is easy to use and understand.